shimaore/ccnq3/doc/Install.md

     aptitude install ccnq3-voice

-This will install OpenSIPS, FreeSwitch, etc.
+This will install OpenSIPS, FreeSwitch, and their dependencies.

+Alternatively, if you'd rather install OpenSIPS and FreeSwitch on different hosts, do:

+    aptitude install ccnq3-voice-freeswitch

+or

+    aptitude install ccnq3-voice-opensips

 If you need mediaproxy on that host, you _must_ manually run